minprog/platforms/data-structures/word-index/contents.md

 Go ahead and run `cd indexing_words` to enter your repository.

-You'll find two files:
+You will find two files:

 - `word_index.py`: This contains already quite a bit of starting code.
 You will have to fill in the missing pieces.
 - `stopwords.txt`: This contains a list of words that can be ignored by the indexing system.
-(So, we don't have to index a gazillion occurrences of, for example, the word "the".)
+(So, we do not have to index a gazillion occurrences of, for example, the word "the".)

 ## Functions: